• Skip to primary navigation

 Jump to Recipe Print Recipe

 What is Poor Man's Steak?
-If you've never tasted poor man's steak before, then let me be the first one to introduce you.
-But first of all, let me assure you that even though it sounds like food for poor people, it is quite delicious.
+If you've never tasted poor mans steak before, then let me be the first to introduce you to this old-fashioned comfort food.

-Imagine a thick juicy hamburger patty that has been dipped in flour, fried in butter, and then smothered in mushroom gravy.
-That pretty much sums up poor man's steak.
-It is smothered hamburger steak.
+Imagine a thick, juicy hamburger patty dipped in flour, fried in butter, and then smothered in a rich mushroom gravy.
+That pretty much sums up Amish poor man's steak.
+It's a simple smothered hamburger steak that's hearty, filling, and full of flavor.
+Even though the name might make it sound like plain food for hard times, let me assure you - this dish is downright delicious.

 poor mans steak